jrlytle/Fire-Emblem-Genealogy-of-the-Holy-War-Redux/README.md

   - [ ] Gen Two
     - [ ] Named Characters
     - [ ] Unnamed Characters
-- [x] Add all characters that exist in prologue to prologue
+- [x] Add all characters that exist in Prologue
 - [x] Create all Swords
 - [x] Create all Lances
 - [x] Create all bows